 The process of managing software assets has become challenging.
 It requires a lot of work to track each asset’s lifecycle, from the time it has been acquired and installed until renewal or disposal, given the number of software programs even small-sized businesses utilize.
 IT, Ops, and business teams are under increased pressure to manage their software applications well as firms step up their attempts to undergo digital transformation.

 Software asset management is crucial in assisting IT teams in ensuring effective utilization of organizational resources to meet user needs and business operations.
 A suitable Software Asset Management (SAM) can help a business mitigate compliance and cyber risks, reduce costs, and dive into data for informed decision-making.

 Software Asset Management (SAM) is a set of procedures that enable IT departments to oversee, maintain, and continuously improve software asset lifecycles at the enterprise level.
-It is an integral part of an enterprise’s overall asset management strategy – given today’s unprecedented software adoption.
+It is an integral part of an enterprise’s overall IT software asset management strategy – given today’s unprecedented software adoption.
 SAM also aids in locating and removing outdated or rarely used software, grouping software licenses, or switching to new licensing models.

 Positions like Software Asset Administrator, SAM Analyst, SAM Manager, and SAM Consultant would make up the ideal software asset management team.
 Depending on the organization’s needs, some positions might be permanent or contract.